Little Saint-Bernard Pass is an absolute must for road lovers

+Little St Bernard Pass is an international high mountain pass at an elevation of 2.188m (7,178ft) above the sea level, located at the Italian-French border.
 Keep reading to find out more about when and how you can take the drive, as well as some of the notable sights you’ll see.

 How Long is the Drive Through the Little St. Bernard Pass?

 From Bourg-Saint-Maurice on the French side of the Alps, the Col du Petit Saint-Bernard is 16.46 miles long.
 You’ll climb 4,423 feet over the course of the drive, with an average slope of around 5.1%.
 The steepest and most spectacular areas of the drive actually have a slope of up to 8.1%.
 The first 9.6 miles ending at La Rosière is the Montée d'Hauteville climb.
 From Pré-Saint-Didier in the Aosta Valley on the Italian side, the pass is 14.6 mi long.
 You’ll climb a total of 3,885 feet with an average slope of 5.1%.
 You should expect the drive in either direction to take a little under two hours.
+The pass has been featured in the Tour de France race.

 When Can I Drive Through the Little St. Bernard Pass?

-The road to the summit tops out at 2.188m (7,178ft) above the sea level.
 The Little St. Bernard Pass is at its most scenic between June and September.
 During these months everything is in bloom and the weather is consistently clear and gorgeous.
 From the right vantage point, you can see for miles in every direction.
 You won’t be able to drive the pass in the winter months.
 That section of the Alps gets meters and meters of snow every year.
 The pass is usually shut down from snowfall by October at the lastest, and rarely reopens before the beginning of June.
 You can get part of the way up from the Italian side to La Thuile, a delightful ski town.

 If you want to experience the Alps with their full cap of snow go late May to early June.
 You may even get to drive with a 10-foot wall of snow around you at certain points.
 Check real-time conditions to find out just how spectacular the views will be for the next few days.